robst/the_gardener/README.md

   $ rails g seed create_new_entries
 ```

-This will create a seedfile like 20150924085237_create_new_entries (filed under db/seeds).
+This will create a seedfile like `20160728211737_create_new_entries` (filed under db/seeds).
-Just put some `Model.create` Or other data manipulation stuff there.
+Just put some `Model.create` or other data manipulation stuff there.

 to run all your seed files just